 The child-protection experts agreed that the alleged sexual abuse (plus the alleged breach of trust and the accompanying Catholic Church cover-up) had disrupted Damian's adolescence, resulting in severe personal damage.

-Until mid-1987, the church authorities had successfully protected Father F from coming to the notice of the police.
-However, the Sydney child-protection experts referred the Father F matter to Juvenile Services detectives in the New South Wales Police Service in Sydney.
+Until mid-1987, the church authorities had successfully protected Farrell from coming to the notice of the police.
+However, the Sydney child-protection experts referred the Farrell matter to Juvenile Services detectives in the New South Wales Police Service in Sydney.

-When these Sydney detectives began their investigation, they notified the police in Tamworth, where Father F was now ministering in a local parish.
+When these Sydney detectives began their investigation, they notified the police in Tamworth, where Farrell was now ministering (at Tamworth's St Nicholas parish).
 However, the Tamworth police did not show much enthusiasm for this case.
-A Tamworth police officer (a Catholic who was acquainted with Father F) was heard commenting that Father F's accuser "must be telling lies".
+A Tamworth police officer (a Catholic who was acquainted with Farrell) was heard commenting that Father Farrell's accuser "must be telling lies".
 Because of this inadequate police response in Tamworth, the Sydney detectives decided not to rely on the Tamworth police.

 Therefore, the detectives were hamstrung.
 They could proceed on behalf of only one of the alleged victims — Damian Jurd.
-The church's code of silence protected Father F and the church's reputation and assets, but it created problems for Damian Jurd and other altar boys.
+The church's code of silence protected Farrell and the church's reputation and assets, but it created problems for Damian Jurd and other altar boys.

-On 11 August 1987, the detectives arrested Father F in Tamworth and charged him with having committed sexual crimes on Damian Jurd.
-Damian's police statement alleged that these incidents occurred during a weekend car-trip to Narrabri (St Francis Xavier parish).
-Father F and Damian stayed in Narrabri overnight, so that Father F could conduct the weekend Mass for a priest who was away.
+On 11 August 1987, the detectives arrested Farrell in Tamworth and charged him with having committed sexual crimes on Damian Jurd.
+Damian's police statement alleged that these incidents occurred during a weekend car-trip from Moree to Narrabri (St Francis Xavier parish).
+Farrell and Damian stayed in Narrabri overnight, so that Farrell could conduct the weekend Mass for a priest who was away.
 Damian acted as the altar boy.

-On the advice of the parish's Catholic solicitor, Father F refused to answer various questions (about the alleged incidents) which were put to him by the police.
+On the advice of the church's Catholic solicitor, Farrell refused to answer various questions (about the alleged incidents) which were put to him by the police.

-Supported by the church leadership, Father F indicated that he would plead "not guilty" in court.
-Father F's defence team was well resourced.
-It was headed by a Sydney barrister, Mr Chester Porter QC, who has also conducted the defence for prominent criminals in Sydney courts.
+Supported by the church leadership, Farrell indicated that he would plead "not guilty" in court.
+Farrell's defence team was well resourced.
+It was headed by a leading Sydney barrister, Mr Chester Porter QC, who had conducted the defence for prominent criminals in Sydney courts.

-According to church documents (examined by Antony Whitlam QC), the church paid for the services of Mr Chester Porter QC.
+According to church documents (examined by Antony Whitlam QC), the church paid for Mr Porter to do the Farrell case.

 (Where did the church obtain this money for the QC's fees?
 Did any of it come from money that parents had put into the collection plate at Mass on Sundays?)

 A preliminary hearing (called a "committal" hearing, to decide whether the case should be passed on to a judge and jury) was held in a closed courtroom at Narrabri Local Court on 18 February 1988.
-The magistrate who was listed to hear the case happened to be (surprise, surprise) a Catholic magistrate who was personally acquainted with Father F.
+The magistrate who was listed to hear the case was Raymond George Alexander Blissett. who happened to be (surprise, surprise) personally acquainted with Father Farrell.

-(Why did this magistrate not step aside from hearing the case?)
+(Why did Magistrate Blissett not step aside from hearing the case?)

-When Damian's family heard the name of this magistrate, they felt pessimistic about the outcome.
+When Damian's family heard the name of this magistrate, they felt pessimistic about the outcome, because Ray Blissett was a parishioner in the Catholic Church (at "Our Lady Help of Christians" parish in Tamworth South.

 In court, after Damian gave his evidence, the church's celebrity barrister cross-examined Damian about his evidence.
-According to another priest, Chester Porter QC "made mince-meat" of Damian in the witness box.
+According to another priest (Father Harry Leis), Chester Porter QC "made mince-meat" of Damian in the witness box.
 (This is quoted by Antony Whitlam QC in his report for the church in 2012.)

-On the other hand, Father F called no evidence and reserved his defence.
+On the other hand, Farrell called no evidence and reserved his defence.
 (This sometimes happens in a preliminary hearing, when a defendant may decide to retain his/her side of the story until telling it to a judge and jury at a subsequent trial).

-At the end of these preliminary proceedings, the Catholic magistrate refused to refer the case to a judge and jury.
+At the end of these preliminary proceedings, Magistrate Blissett refused to refer the case to a judge and jury.
 Explaining his refusal, he said that he preferred to believe "a Catholic priest" (who had pleaded not guilty and who had "no previous convictions"), rather than a troubled 15-year-old boy.
-This was despite the fact that Father F had not given evidence and therefore the court had not examined Father F's side of the story.
+This was despite the fact that Farrell had not given evidence and therefore the magistrate had not examined Farrell's side of the story.

-Accordingly, the magistrate discharged Father F, who then walked free from the court, continuing to enjoy the status of "a Catholic priest" with "no convictions", while Damian (having been damaged "like mince-meat") left the court feeling very hurt.
+Accordingly, Magistrate Blissett discharged Farrell, who then walked free from the court, continuing to enjoy the status of "a Catholic priest" with "no convictions", while Damian (having been damaged "like mince-meat") left the court feeling very hurt.

-After the Damian Jurd court case, the church authorities arranged for Father F to take a few weekend Masses in Tamworth, so that he would "be seen as vindicated".
-But after Easter 1988, Father F was given "leave" from parish work.
-He was allowed to live in Bishop Henry Kennedy's house, where (he said) he would spend his time doing some university studies.
+After the Damian Jurd court case, the church authorities arranged for Father Farrell to take a few weekend Masses in Tamworth, so that he would "be seen as vindicated".
+But after Easter 1988, Farrell was given "leave" from parish work.
+He was allowed to live in Bishop Henry Kennedy's house in Armidale, where (he said) he would spend his time doing some university studies.

-Although Father F was never again appointed to a parish position in the Armidale diocese, the church authorities allowed him to work in another diocese (as explained later in this article).
+Although Father Farell was never again appointed to a parish position in the Armidale diocese, the church authorities allowed him to work in another diocese (as explained later in this article).

-In the late 1990s, while Father F was without a parish, a complaint emerged about him having committed a sexual offence against a 15-year-old girl.
+In the late 1980s, while Father Farrell was without a parish, a complaint emerged about him having committed a sexual offence against a 15-year-old girl.

 Antony Whitlam QC says, in a report compiled for the church in 2012: